Colin Kazim-Richards: Personal life

 Born in London, Kazim-Richards attended Greenleaf Primary School in Walthamstow, where he developed an interest in football, which continued into his secondary education at Aveling Park, Walthamstow.
 His mother is a Turkish Cypriot (which enabled him to join the Turkey national team), and his father is of Antiguan descent.

 In a 2008 interview he said:

 It's difficult because half my family is Muslim, and the other half is Christian.
 I've always felt Turkish, though.
 My nene [grandmother], she can't speak English.
 Half of my family, their first language is Turkish, and so I went to Turkish school before I played football, although I can't remember any of it now.

 In his youth, Kazim-Richards lost his infant brother to Edwards syndrome and three cousins in unrelated incidents: a heart attack while playing football, a brain haemorrhage in the bathtub, and a car crash.
 Another of his cousins, Andros Townsend, became a professional footballer, while his uncle, Troy Townsend, has worked heavily with Kick It Out, combatting racism in football.

+Media career

+Following his professional football career, Kazim-Richards has become an active participant in football-focused online media, featuring as a pundit and guest on several prominent YouTube channels and podcasts.

+He was a guest on the UK football and culture podcast, Filthy Fellas, appearing in multiple episodes to discuss his career experiences and contemporary football topics..
+He also make several appearances on Football Park channel as a regular host.